CESP - Counseling, Educational and School Psychology

 Focuses on theory and interpretation of instruments representing three major approaches to personality assessment: projective techniques, behavioral techniques, and personality inventories.
 Includes alternative personality assessment approaches and reviews of personality theory and psychopathology.
 Includes supervised experience.
 Prerequisites: CESP 811 or 822, 855 (school psychology students only), postmaster's standing or last 6 hours of master's program and instructor's consent.

 A minimum of 600 clock hours of supervised counseling experiences, including 240 hours of direct service with clients.
 Clinical setting must be approved and appropriate to the student's emphasis.
 The semester prior to enrollment, the student must complete the internship application process.
 Repeatable for credit.
-Graded S/U. Prerequisites: admission to candidacy, CESP 803, 821, 824, 825 (or concurrent enrollment), and CESP 856.
+Prerequisites: admission to candidacy.
+Pre- or corequisite: CESP 803, 821, 824, 825, and CESP 856.

 Supervised experience as a school psychologist in a school or agency setting.
 Requires at least 600 hours of applied experience.
-Repeatable for a maximum of 4 hours.
+Repeatable for a total of 4 hours.
 Prerequisites: CESP 946 and departmental consent.